Cancellation Plugin

 .reduce(BigDecimal.ZERO, BigDecimal::add);

-BigDecimal earnedPremium = totalPremium.add(totalCancellation);
+BigDecimal earnedPremium = totalPremium.add(totalCancellationPremium);

-BigDecimal retentionCharge = MINIMUM_EARNED_PREMIUM.subtract(earnedPremium);
+BigDecimal retentionCharge = minimumEarnedPremium.subtract(earnedPremium);

-log.info("Total premium {}, cancellation premium {}, earned {}, retention {}",
+log.info("Total premium: {}, cancellation premium: {}, earned: {}, retention: {}",

 totalPremium,